nicolamahon/AlgorithmDesign/README.md

 # AlgorithmDesign
-Designed of a hybrid searching algorithm and subsequent implementation in C
+Design of a hybrid searching algorithm and subsequent implementation in C

 DT265 is a postgraduate programme in the School of Computing, designed to provide an entry path for Bachelors Honours graduates in other numerate disciplines into graduate entry level careers in computing.